 I had a very diverse profile and that’s what I focused on.
 Along with my CA and political consulting profile, I also had a startup of my own.
 In fact, instead of focusing on diversity, my main aim while creating my essays was to balance the focus on all different areas covered in my profile instead of sticking to just one single part of my profile.

-For the leadership aspect of my profile, I leveraged my experience in my startup as a journey of building a startup requires great initiative and leadership.
+For the leadership aspect of my profile, I leveraged my experience in my startup.
+I showed that the journey of building a business requires great initiative and leadership.
 The same was true for being a team manager or project manager.

 That’s an area where MBA Sage and the mock interview was also very helpful.